UofT-UTSC-CS-sandbox/final-term-project-fullcommit/doc/sprint1/iteration-01.plan.md

   Our Artifacts:
   * Code for features:
-    * Aim to produce frontend features of four main pages (profiles, login screen, user directories, patient scheduling) for demo
+    * Aim to produce frontend features of four main pages (profiles, login screen, user directories, patient scheduling) for demo.
     * Aim to initialize a database.
 Later on, will connect to the frontend.
-For the time being, we are setting it up for later sprints.
     * Aim to setup initial routing so frontend features will be visible.
-  * Hardcoding sample data in users (profiles / directories), as well as sample imagery (profiles)
+  * Hardcoding sample data in users (profiles / directories), as well as sample imagery (profiles).
-  * Aim to finalize documentations for submission
+  * Aim to finalize documentations for submission.